-Mixing supercar-baiting speed with day-to-day useability this new Porsche 911 is a tour de force in the performance car market
+Mixing supercar-baiting speed with day-to-day useability, the Porsche 911 is a tour-de-force in the performance car market

 The new Porsche 911 has once again set the bar high by managing to broaden its appeal with greater comfort, while simultaneously increasing its performance credentials.

-As usual this new 992-generation 911 is an evolution of the previous 991-gen, rather than a revolution.
-That means a trademark 3.0-litre flat six engine mounted closer to the rear axle, nullifying the traditional pendulum movement you used to get in 911s of old and ultimately improving the handling.
+As usual this new 992-generation 911 is an evolution of the previous 991-gen, rather than a wholesale revolution.
+That means a trademark 3.0-litre flat-six engine mounted closer to the rear axle, nullifying the traditional pendulum movement you used to get in 911s of old and ultimately improving the handling.